What is Biodiversity Days?

 Events to Celebrate Biodiversity

-This year’s fifth annual Biodiversity Days includes a diversity of in-person and online events.
+This year’s fifth annual Biodiversity Days includes a diversity of in-person events.
 Dig into our 2025 program to celebrate biodiversity, with more events to come every week.

 Interested in observing, identifying, and monitoring biodiversity on UBC Vancouver campus?
 Participate in our month-long Bioblitz this May!
 Last year, we recorded 654 observations of 288 unique species.
 Join us again this year!